- The Optix Community Feed feature centralizes communication for your coworking space members

 Facilitate connections: Know members who could help each other out?
 Introduce them at your next event.
-As one of our Future of Work thought leaders recently said: creating a community takes intention.
+Creating a community takes intention.

 Encourage skillshares: Allow members to host informal workshops in their area of expertise!
 You’ll find that once you start a support network, members will feel empowered to help each other.

-When all is said and done, community starts with you – the venue manager.
+When all is said and done, community starts with you.
 Members are often too shy or too busy to kickstart it on their own.
 By taking advantage of your in-app Community Feed, you can proactively create a single spot for members to find the latest news, sign up for events, and get to know each other.
 In the process, you’ll create an engaged, self-sustaining community with happy members and the strong retention your coworking space needs to succeed.

 Have questions about your Community Feed?
-Feel free to reach out to our support team.
+Feel free to reach out to our Customer Success team.